 It’s 11.45 pm on November 5th, and I’m letting the dogs out before bedtime.
 Overhead, captured stars glitter in the brittle clutch of leafless branches, owls hoot across the still and sleeping valley, and a barking dog signals a distant warning.

 Earlier this evening, the village held its annual Bonfire Night celebration, an event organised by Cilcain Young Farmers, which has taken place on the Waen field behind the village hall since the mid-1960s.
-Under the light of a waxing moon, the place was alive with the noise of revellers, happy families and excited youngsters all enjoying the thrill and frisson of the occasion, the booming and crackling of fireworks, their colours bursting and falling like bright confetti against the blackness of the sky, the leaping flames of the bonfire making the familiar unfamiliar, and the smell of smoke and gunpowder hanging in the cold, night air.
+Under the light of a waxing moon the place was alive with the noise of revellers, happy families and excited youngsters enjoying the thrill and frisson of the occasion, the booming and crackling of fireworks, their colours bursting and falling like bright confetti against the blackness of the sky, the leaping flames of the bonfire making the familiar unfamiliar, and the smell of smoke hanging in the cold, night air.